Gaggol/2048/README.md

 # 2048 Game

-This is a console-based implementation of the popular 2048 game written in C++.
+This is a application-based implementation of the popular 2048 game written in C++.
 The game uses standard input for user interaction and displays the game board and score using wide character output.
-It is compatible with both Windows and Linux platforms.
+It is compatible with Windows.

 ## Table of Contents
 - [Features](#features)